betula/resume/README.md

 - Realized a modular structure of the codebase.

 <sup>Javascript, Slack, Jira, Node.JS, Express, SVG, Atom/Electron, Server-Side Rendering, Custom libraries development, MySQL, Karma, Jasmine, Mocha, Should, SCSS.</sup>

+**[Sovcombank](https://sovcombank.com/en/about/info)** - **senior frontend engineer and team-lead** - (remote) - _2015 – 2016 (1 yr 3 mos)_

+- Leading of the team with 5 developers.
+- Controlling, training, decomposition both by code and business tasks (forecasts, risks, planning, etc.).
+Communication with the product owner, product manager, backend and data lead.
+- Interviewing with new candidates.
+- Developed a custom data changing tracking system specific to the project data for easy and iterative migration of an application codebase from AngularJS to React.
+- Use a SOLID as a basic and priority principle for an application code architecture.

+<sup>Javascript, AngularJS, React, Slack, Jira, D3, Custom libraries development.</sup>

 **See more professional experience on the Linkedin profile page ([linkedin.com/in/betula](http://linkedin.com/in/betula)).**